Japanese BA (Hons)

-The number of undergraduates reading for the degree of B.A.
-Honours in Oriental Studies (Japanese) ranges between fifty and sixty, and there are usually ten or so graduate students in Japanese in the Faculty of Oriental Studies at any one time.
+The number of undergraduates reading for the degree of BA Honours in Asian and Middle Eastern Studies (Japanese) ranges between fifty and sixty, and there are usually ten or so graduate students in Japanese in the Faculty of Asian and Middle Eastern Studies at any one time.

 - to give students a thorough grounding in modern written and spoken Japanese, and in the written classical language;

 - to ensure that they have a good general knowledge of Japanese civilization, culture, history and society; and

 - to allow them to do in-depth, specialised study from a range of subjects, including both classical and modern literature, linguistics, pre-modern and modern history, anthropology, politics, economics, and art.

 It is possible to take Chinese, Korean, or Tibetan as a subsidiary language for the BA in Asian and Middle Eastern Studies (Japanese) degree.

 For further information please refer to the Undergraduate 2021-22 Handbook and the central Admissions pages about this degree, here.